-This easy How-To Guide will you tell you all about the exact steps you need to get your real estate license in the state of California.
+This easy guide about how to become a realtor in California will you tell you all about the exact steps you need to get your real estate license in the state.
 You’ve done it!
-You’re on your way taking the first steps toward a rewarding and fulfilling career in real estate.
+You’re on your way to taking the first steps toward a rewarding and fulfilling career in real estate.

 Why You Should Become An Agent In California

 Getting your real estate license in California and becoming a real estate salesperson is about more than just earning a title.